dbcraig/LmRaC/README.md

     Determining sub-questions to answer...
     ```

-    **TIP** Ask for simple answers first.
+    **TIP:** Ask for simple answers first.
 A complexity of "1" will likely give you a good summary answer from which you can ask more detailed questions.
 Asking for a "7" will yield a longer answer, but likely with more redundant information.

 8. **View the Answer:** Answers are displayed during processing and saved in the *sessions/finalAnswers/* directory along with information about the original query, generated sub-queries, references for the answer and a GPT4 assessment of the final answer.